outcaste-io/docs/docs/schema/migration.md

 }
 ```

-Again, note that, irrespective of what option you choose for migration on Dgraph side, you will
+Again, note that, irrespective of what option you choose for migration on Outserv side, you will
 still need to migrate your GraphQL clients to use the new name in queries/mutations.
 For example,
 the following query: